Awards

 Notifications will be sent to all applicants in early December.

-Young Investigators Abstract Award
+Young Investigators Abstract Awards

-• Congress administration will award up to ten young investigators complementary registration for the 2023 Congress.
+• Congress administration will award up to ten young investigators complementary registration for the 2024 Congress.

-• Applicants for the award must be an early career investigator currently in training or within five years of completing their training; additionally, applicants must be listed as the presenting author of an abstract accepted for presentation at the 2023 Crohn’s & Colitis Congress.
+• Applicants for the award must be an early career investigator currently in training or within five years of completing their training; additionally, applicants must be listed as the presenting author of an abstract accepted for presentation at the 2024 Crohn’s & Colitis Congress.

 • Applicants will be asked to briefly describe their career stage and how Congress attendance will benefit their career in 4000 or fewer characters.